mahtoid/DiscordChatExporterPy/README.rst

 .. |language| image:: https://img.shields.io/github/languages/top/mahtoid/discordchatexporterpy

-DiscordChatExporterPy is a Python plugin for your discord.py bot, allowing you to export a discord channels history within a guild.
+DiscordChatExporterPy is a Python lib for your discord.py (or forks) bot, allowing you to export Discord channel history in to a HTML file.

+**NOTE: If you are using discord.py 1.7.3, please use chat-exporter v1.7.2**

 Installing
 ----------